sidd-cr7/ecommerce-django/readme.md

  **Ecom Website- eCommerce Site in Django Python**

-a simple e-commerce website where you can add products, create customer sign-in and login, and purchase products
+a simple e-commerce website where you can add products, create customer sign-in and login, and purchase products.

 uses a fake payment method, for example and practical purposes